gwcbi/HPC/filetransfer.md

 If you are working on a project as a group, you should also learn to use [github](github.md) to do collaborative projects.

 #### Verifying Copy using Checksum
 If you want to verify that a copy has worked, you can do this with a checksum.
-Many datasets will include a .md5 file or some other file that has an md5 hash (a string of numbers and letters that is calculated by the contents of a folder).
-If you run the command `md5sum -c *.md5sum` in a folder with your .md5sum  and it gives you the same md5 hashes as is in the .md5sum.
-This is hard.
+Many datasets will include a .md5sum file or some other file that has an md5 hash (a string of numbers and letters that is calculated by the contents of a file) and a filename.
+If you run the command `md5sum -c *.md5sum` in a folder with your .md5sum files and your files you want to see if copied correctly and it gives you the same md5 hashes as is in the .md5sum files, you can know that the file has not been changed or corrupted since the .md5sum file was created.

+To create a .md5sum file with a hash and a file, use the command `md5sum filetohash.txt > hashfile.md5sum`